cljung/azblockupload/README.md

 You need to git clone and build something called <a href="https://github.com/microsoft/cpprestsdk">Casablanca and azure-storage-cpp</a>.
 Casablanca is a C++ REST API client implementation by Microsoft which helps you build clients for any REST based solution.
 You will find Casablanca referenced from azure-storage-cpp.
 WARNING - the instructions for some reason builds Casablanca as a debug build and azure-storage-cpp as a release build.
 I did a pure release build of them both.

 In order to build and run this sample, you need to make sure that the ROOTDIR definition is currect.
-The ROOTDIR variable is the parent folder to azkvault, Casablanca and azure-storage-cpp.
+The ROOTDIR variable is the parent folder to azblockupload, Casablanca and azure-storage-cpp.
 The makefile grabs the parent folder of the current folder and uses as ROOTDIR.
 <pre>
 <code>